0day-ci/linux/Documentation/admin-guide/mm/hugetlbpage.rst

 	implicitly specifies the number of huge pages of default size to allocate.
 If the number of huge pages of default size is implicitly specified, it can not be overwritten by a hugepagesz,hugepages parameter pair for the default size.
+This parameter also has node format.
+It specifies numbers of hugepage in a specific node when using node format.

 	For example, on an architecture with 2M default huge page size::